aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

 al.](https://arxiv.org/abs/2005.11401) in 2020 as a model where parametric memory is a pre-trained seq2seq model and the non-parametric memory is a dense vector index of Wikipedia, accessed with a pre-trained neural retriever.
-To understand the overall structure of RAG approach, please see the [blog post](https://aws.amazon.com/blogs/machine-learning/question-answering-using-retrieval-augmented-generation-with-foundation-models-in-amazon-sagemaker-jumpstart/).
+To understand the overall structure of RAG based approach, please see this [blog post](https://aws.amazon.com/blogs/machine-learning/question-answering-using-retrieval-augmented-generation-with-foundation-models-in-amazon-sagemaker-jumpstart/).

 In this blog post we provide a step-by-step guide with all the building